 What's this?
 Overall score is based mainly on Ease of use, Messaging, Web browsing, Display quality, Voice quality, Phoning, Battery life, Camera Image and Video quality, and Portability.
-Music and Camera features are also considered.
+Music, camera, and other features and capabilities are also considered.
 The displayed score is out of a total of 100 points.
 Phones are listed in performance order, within carriers.
 Due to test upgrades, and phone firmware updates, results may vary from past Ratings.

 Approximate retail price:

 The Casio G'zOne Commando 4G LTE is a smart phone designed for use on the Verizon network, including its LTE "4G" network.
 It runs on the Android operating system.
 This model has a 4-inch touch-screen display, an 8-megapixel camera, and a virtual QWERTY keyboard.

 The Casio G'zOne Commando 4G LTE is a smart phone designed for use on the Verizon network, including its LTE "4G" network.
 It can also be used internationally.

 It has a 4-inch touch-screen display, measures 5.1 by 2.7 by 0.5 inches and weighs 6.1 ounces.
 It runs on the Android operating system.

 The G'zOne Commando 4G LTE has an 8-megapixel camera that can record high-definition video, a front-facing camera, and a music player.
 It also features a virtual QWERTY keyboard that's useful for messaging and Web searches.
 This phone has Wi-Fi, Bluetooth for wireless hands-free communication, DLNA, and GPS navigation capability.
 Web browsing, e-mail, and texting capabilities are also included.
 It can act as a mobile hotspot for Wi-Fi-enabled devices.